Giving-Tuesday/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 ```
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make create_environment`
 │
-├── .env               <- Set your environment variables.
-Put database settings here
 |
 ├── README.md          <- The top-level README for developers using this project.
 │
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
+├── docs               <- Databricks Notebooks explaining things or visualizations.
+Reports also go here
 │
+├── pipelines          <- Databricks pipelines go here.
+Sample pipeline included
+|
 ├── tests              <- Where to place tests.
-Preferably use pytest
+To be expanded
 │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+├── requirements.txt   <- The requirements file.
+This should be pretty minimal given databricks will handle most things.
+The exception is typically in-house packages like classpy
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so project can be imported
+├── setup.py           <- makes project pip installable (pip install -e .) so project can be imported.
+Should not be used in databricks
 │
 ├── {{cookiecutter.project_name}}        <- Source code for use in this project.
 │   ├── __init__.py    <- Makes this a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data
+│   ├── main.py    <- Typical project entrypoint
-│   |   └── external           <- Data from third party sources.
-│   |   └── processed          <- The final, canonical data sets for modeling.
-│   |   └── raw                <- The original, immutable data dump (likely from sql).
-│   │   └── make_dataset.py    <- Scripts to download or generate data
 │   │
-│   ├── core           <- Main business logic, models, predictions, summaries, etc
-│   │   └── main.py    <- Typical project entrypoint
+│   ├── ingestion           <- Initial ingestion of data, and standardization into either DBFS or Hive
 │   │
-│   ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering)
-│   │                         and a short `-` delimited description, e.g.
-│   │                         `1.0-initial-data-exploration`.
+│   ├── annotation           <- Intermediary results, manipulations, and validation
 │   │
-│   ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│   |
-│   └── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│       └── figures        <- Generated graphics and figures to be used in reporting
+│   └── results           <- Generation of clean and final data, outputs
-│
 │
 └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io